Outlook 2019, Outlook 2016, Outlook 2013, Outlook 2010, Outlook 2007

 Thunderbird version 38 and newer versions

 The normal Thunderbird import process requires that you have a compatible 32-bit or 64-bit version of Outlook installed on your PC.
 To import messages from Outlook to Thunderbird, Outlook must be set as the Default mail client.
-An alternative to Thunderbird's import wizard is PST Walker tool to transform pst or ost files to mbox or eml format, and then use Import Export Tools add-on in Thunderbird to import the files.
+An alternative to Thunderbird's import wizard is PST Walker tool to convert pst to mbox and ost to mbox or eml format, and then use Import Export Tools add-on in Thunderbird to import the files.

 To use Thunderbird's import pst wizard, you must use an older version of Thunderbird, because the wizard is disabled for Outlook in Thunderbird version 38 and newer versions.
 Install version 31.8, import your data, then upgrade to the latest version of Thunderbird via the built-in update mechanism.
 If you do not have it installed, there are alternatives as noted below.